alfredoC10/HTML-CSS-capstone-project/README.md

 ### Install: Clone the repo into your local machine and

-### Usage: open de index.html file with your preffere
+### Usage: open de index.html file with your preffered text editor

 ## Authors